bsd-department/wbridge/README.md

 - Supports file URLs
 - Supports paths to other WSL distros[^1]
 - Supports execution of programs with automatic command line path conversions.
+- Supports opening files and URLs using the default application set under Windows.

 [^1]: Only works after following [this guide](https://askubuntu.com/a/1395784).